aclao89/Novel-COVID-19/README.md

 ![top 10 recovered](https://github.com/aclao89/Novel-COVID-19/blob/master/Images/top10recovered.png)

-China was the epicenter of COVID=19 so it not surprising they will have the most recovered cases at first.
+China was the epicenter of COVID=19 so it not surprising they will have the more initial recovered cases.

 Calendar Heatmap